Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms Chia's jokes have drawn angry reactions from both sides of the Malaysia-Singapore border.

-Singaporean Foreign Minister Vivian Balakrishnan said he was "shocked" by the incident and apologised to Malaysians for the offensive behaviour.
-His Malaysian counterpart Zambry Abd Kadir said Chia's performance showed a lack of sensitivity and empathy towards Malaysians and the victims of flight MH370 and their loved ones.
+Singaporean Foreign Minister Vivian Balakrishnan said he was "shocked" by the incident and apologized to Malaysians for the offensive behavior.
+Malaysian counterpart Zambry Abd Kadir said Chia's performance showed a lack of sensitivity and empathy towards Malaysians, the victims of flight MH370 and their loved ones.

-In an interview with CNN, Chia said she has performed "more than 100 times" over the past year and a half without any problems, but admitted that the video lacks necessary context when it is shortened for posting on social media.
+In an interview with CNN, Ms. Chia said she had performed “more than 100 times” in the past year and a half without any problems, but admitted that the video lacked necessary context when it was shortened for posting on social media.

 Source link